miminame-daisuki/nhentai-scraper/README.md

 ## Basic Usage

+1. (For people downloading the unix executable from [Releases][7]) Create a `inputs/` folder at the location of the `main` executable.
 1. Export your cookies and headers for bypassing CloudFlare and Anubis in an `.har` file and save it to the `inputs/` folder.
 Example using Safari:
     1. Visit to [nhentai.net](https://nhentai.net).
     1. (Optional) Log in to your account